Sheryl Lee: 1986–1993: Career beginnings and Twin Peaks

-1994—2004: Backbeat and Post-Peaks career
+1994–2004: Backbeat and Post-Peaks career

-In 1994 she was cast as Astrid Kirchherr in the film Backbeat, a bio-pic of the early career of The Beatles opposite Stephen Dorff.
-The following years, Lee played the part of Liza in Gary Walkow's 1995 adaptation of Fyodor Dostoyevsky's novella Notes from Underground opposite Henry Czerny, the role of Helga and Resi Noth in the 1996 romantic war film Mother Night, based on Kurt Vonnegut's 1961 novel of the same name, starred alongside Craig Sheffer in Bliss (1997) and played the role of Katrina in John Carpenter's 1998 film Vampires opposite James Woods and Daniel Baldwin.
-She played also a leading role in the 1999 crime drama film Angel's Dance with Kyle Chandler and Jim Belushi and starred as Dr. Sarah Church in the short lived series L.A.
+In 1994, she was cast as Astrid Kirchherr in the film Backbeat, a biopic of the early career of The Beatles opposite Stephen Dorff.
+The following years, Lee played the part of Liza in Gary Walkow's 1995 adaptation of Fyodor Dostoevsky's novella Notes from Underground opposite Henry Czerny, the role of Helga and Resi Noth in the 1996 romantic war film Mother Night, based on Kurt Vonnegut's 1961 novel of the same name, starred alongside Craig Sheffer in Bliss (1997) and played the role of Katrina in John Carpenter's 1998 film Vampires opposite James Woods and Daniel Baldwin.
+She played also a leading role in the 1999 crime drama film Angel's Dance with Kyle Chandler and Jim Belushi and starred as Dr. Sarah Church in the short-lived series L.A.
 Doctors (1998—1999) which ran for a single season.

 Lee starred opposite Anthony Michael Hall as the sweet but vengeful housewife Eve Robbins in the 2001 USA Cable movie Hitched.

-In 2001 she presented the I Love 1990 segment of the BBC's popular I Love 1990s series.
+In 2001, she presented the I Love 1990 segment of the BBC's popular I Love 1990s series.

 There is speculation that she (and Phoebe Augustine, who played her friend Ronette in Twin Peaks) appeared in David Lynch's Mulholland Drive (2001).
 Many online databases even list them as appearing uncredited in the movie, but it's unknown if it's actually them or actresses who look similar to Laura and Ronette, and it has never been confirmed either way.

 She played the leading role of Elinore Murphy in Children on Their Birthdays (2002), based on the short story of the same title by Truman Capote.
 In the 2003 television series Kingpin, she played the role of Marlene Cadena opposite Yancey Arias and Bobby Cannavale.

-In 2004 Lee was the original choice for the role of Mary-Alice Young on Desperate Housewives.
+In 2004, Lee was the original choice for the role of Mary-Alice Young on Desperate Housewives.
 It would have been the second time she would have played a dead character on a series; however, the producers ultimately chose to replace her with Brenda Strong, as producers thought that Lee was not right for the part.
 Strong commented on the casting change for her character, explaining, "I think it was a conceptual shift ...
 There certainly wasn't something wrong with what [Lee] did.
 It was just that instead of vanilla they wanted chocolate, and I happened to be chocolate."